 Grand champion lines

 Just wait for the pictures!!!
 This guy is stunning with his moon spots.
 Rigby is a Tennessee Myotonic.
 This is the short haired fainting goat.
 Originally a meat goat, these fainters were breed down in size with Nigerian dwarf goats to get the miniature fainting goat.
 These are pet goats not the big bulky meat goats.
-Rigby has a 5 grand champions in his direct line.
+Rigby has 5 grand champions in his direct line.

 All our bucks are chosen for particular characteristics but Rigby certainly has the the pedigree to back it up.